Significant differences in single-platelet biophysics exist across species but attenuate during clot formation

 Cellular softening mediates leukocyte demargination and trafficking, thereby increasing clinical blood counts

-Lead researchers: Meredith Fay and David Myers, PhD
+Lead researchers: Meredith Fay, PhD and David Myers, PhD